-UNESCO World Heritage in Jordan: The Desert Castles Loop
+UNESCO World Heritage: The Desert Castles of Jordan Loop

 Most visitors to Jordan will visit at least two of Jordans UNESCO World Heritage site: The Nabataean City of Petra, and the Protected Natural Area of Wadi Rum.
 But Desert Castles of Jordan?
 Have you heard of them?